SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

     }
   ```

 3. Define the **IUserItem** interface (within a file called *IUserItem.ts* stored in the *src/webparts/graphConsumer/components* folder).
 That interface is imported in the state file.
+The interface is used to define the outline of the users retrieved from the current tenant and bound to the **DetailsList** in the UI.

   ```typescript
   export interface IUserItem {